-Non kernel aware interrupts are typically used when the ISR is very short, and for high rate interrupts.
+Non kernel aware interrupts are typically used when the ISR is very short and for high rate interrupts.
 In other words, for interrupts that occur very often and that have little processing to do.

-On the RX600, non kernel aware interrupts must be assigned a priority level higher than the interrupt mask level.
-For example, if the interrupt mask (using set\ipl()) is set to 12 (see CPU\CRITICAL\ENTER() in cpu.h, Appendix B), then kernel aware interrupts must be assigned to levels 1 through 12, and non kernel aware interrupts from levels 13 and up.
-This interrupt priority assignment is shown in Figure A-2.
+On the SH2A-FPU, you need to assign non kernel aware interrupts at a priority level higher than the interrupt mask level.
+For example, if the interrupt mask (using set_imask()) is set to 12 (see CPU_INT_DIS() in cpu.h, Appendix B) then kernel aware interrupts must be occur at levels 1 through 12 and non kernel aware interrupts from 13 and up.
+Figure A-6 shows a graphical representation of the above description.